Research Seminars

 ImageLinnéa Lindman

-The seminars are held on Wednesdays in a hybrid format online and in a seminar room at Umeå School of Architecture.
+The seminars are held on Wednesdays in a seminar room at Umeå School of Architecture.
 They consist in a short presentation based on work in progress or a research publication, followed by a collective discussion.

 For further information on UMA Research Seminars on Architecture please contact Elena Vazquez Peña and Ebba Högström.